katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_oracle.rst

 Introduction
 ************

-Oracle provides a number of Ansible modules to interact with Oracle Cloud Infrastructure (OCI).
+Oracle provides a number of Assible modules to interact with Oracle Cloud Infrastructure (OCI).
 In this guide, we will explain how you can use these modules to orchestrate, provision and configure your infrastructure on OCI.

 ************
 Requirements
 ************
-To use the OCI Ansible modules, you must have the following prerequisites on your control node, the computer from which Ansible playbooks are executed.
+To use the OCI Assible modules, you must have the following prerequisites on your control node, the computer from which Assible playbooks are executed.

 1. `An Oracle Cloud Infrastructure account. <https://cloud.oracle.com/en_US/tryit>`_